XanarcHy690/xanarchy690.github.io/README.md

 *   **SEO Optimized:** With `jekyll-seo-tag`.
 *   **RSS Feed:** With `jekyll-feed`.
 *   **Sitemap:** With `jekyll-sitemap`.
-*   **Customizable Data Files:** Easily update profile information, social links, navigation, and UI strings via YAML files in the `_data` directory.
+*   **Customizable Data Files:** Easily update profile information, social links, navigation, and UI strings via YAML files in the `_data` directory for each supported language.
-*   **GitHub Pages Ready:** Includes a GitHub Actions workflow for automatic deployment.
+*   **GitHub Pages Ready:** Includes a GitHub Actions workflow for automatic building and deployment.

 ## 🚀 Getting Started